 A minimum $50 NON-REFUNDABLE deposit is due AT TIME OF REGISTRATION.

 uh-oh! something has come up and i need to cancel camp. what is the refund policy?

-SUMMER CAMP REFUND POLICY: *Cancellation 30 days prior to camp - full refund less $50 non-refundable deposit. *Cancellation 15-29 days prior to camp - 75% refund less $50 non-refundable deposit. *Cancellation 7-14 days prior to camp - 50% refund less $50 non-refundable deposit. *Cancellation 6 or less days prior to camp - no refund. *There is no discount or refund for campers who arrive late, depart early, or do not attend camp as scheduled. *Cancellations due to family emergencies or medical necessity will be reviewed on an individual basis by Sumatanga.
+SUMMER CAMP REFUND POLICY: *The amount of a camper's refund is determined by when the request is made.
+Any processing fees incurred during initial registration are non refundable. *Cancellation 30 days prior to camp - full refund less $50 non-refundable deposit *Cancellation 15-29 days prior to camp - 75% refund less $50 non-refundable deposit. *Cancellation 7-14 days prior to camp - 50% refund less $50 non-refundable deposit. *Cancellation 6 or less days prior to camp - no refund. *There is no discount or refund for campers who arrive late, depart early, or do not attend camp as scheduled. *Cancellations due to family emergencies or medical necessity will be reviewed on an individual basis by Sumatanga.
 Refund considerations made will not include the $50 non-refundable deposit. *Sumatanga reserves the right to dismiss, without refund, any camper whose influence is not good for the camp.
 Illegal acts, such as using non-prescription drugs and consumption of alcoholic beverages, are prohibited and are grounds for dismissal.

 when do i bring my child and when do i come to pick them up?

 CAMP CHECK-IN: *All residential campers will check in at Assembly Hall, located in the Pool Camp at 3:00 pm on Sunday. *Look for parking signs - we will have staff located throughout our campus to help get you where you need to be. *Day Camp check in will start at 8:30 am at the McBee Pavilion by the lake.